Skip to main content

 Step 6: Completion

-Start FULL tour now launches the complete walkthrough immediately.
+Start Full Tour completes onboarding, closes the setup sheet, and launches the complete walkthrough immediately.
 Finish onboarding closes setup without launching the full walkthrough.

 After Setup: Add Your Sources